-National and state highways between two stations must be aligned as straight as much as possible whereas, in the case of other types of roads, a deviation may be allowed where it is found necessary.
+National and state highways between two stations must be aligned straight as much as possible whereas, in the case of other types of roads, a deviation may be allowed where it is found necessary.

 2. Obligatory Points

 The roads are usually built for the development of the areas.
-Their alignments must necessarily pass through important towns, group of villages and places of religious, social, political and commercial importance.
+Therefore, road alignment must necessarily pass through important towns, groups of villages, and places of religious, social, political, and commercial importance.

 3. Type of Vehicular Traffic